Robinlovelace/open-gat/README.md

 available manuals (to be linked to in an appendex accompanying this paper) and that each software product is actively developed, meaning that the results may change with additional information and subsequent releases.
-An interesting pattern is that the open source options, MATSim, SUMO and sDNA all have limited ‘in house’ geographic capabilities.
-Furthermore, in the author’s experience, they are difficult to install and use, creating an additional barrier to the integration of geographic analysis in transport planning for people without access to expensive proprietary software.
+An interesting pattern is that the open source options — MATSim, SUMO and sDNA — all have limited ‘in house’ geographic capabilities.
+This can be explained by the ‘Unix philosophy’, the second tenet of which is modularity, meaning that “each program should do one thing well”, reducing duplication of effort and allowing the best tool to be used for each job (Gancarz 2003).
+The next section describes the this modularity in more detail, including outstanding support for geographic data in open source software.

+A major barrier affecting the current landscape of transport planning tools is accessibility and reproducibility: All the proprietary products are expensive (costing hundreds of dollars for a single licence), ensuring that only a small fraction of transport planners, let alone the public, has access to them.
+Another barrier associated with the proprietary options is platform dependence: as far as the author can tell, they all run only on the proprietary operating system Windows, preventing use in on other operating systems such as Linux, Mac and FreeBSD.
+A final issue affecting reproducibility with the proprietary options listed in Table 1 is that they all have a prominent Graphical User Interface (GUI) (although they increasingly offer a command line interface, enabling scripting).
+As is the case with GUI based GIS software, this has the “unintended consequence of discouraging reproducibility” by enabling the user to get to a solution without writing a script that others can use
+(<span class="citeproc-not-found" data-reference-id="lovelace_geocompr_2019">**???**</span>).

+Another barrier, which may affect the open source options listed in Table 1 more than the proprietary options, is that they can be (in the author’s experience) difficult to install and use.
+This creates an additional barrier to the integration of geographic analysis in transport planning for people, especially the majority of people who have limited computing skills.

+A final barrier, which may be more social and organisational than software-related (although discerning cause and effect is difficult), is that organisations’ GIS and Transport functions tend to be siloed into their respective departments/teams with little communication between them, meaning that transport planners may not have access to the latest geographic data or software.\[7\] A software-related issue is that, if transport planners and GIS analysts are using different programs for their work, transport planners will be less likely to collaborate with people with geographic analysis skills or identify potential geographic solutions to their domain-specific problems.
 To what extent can these barriers be overcome by open source software ecosystems?
 That is the topic of the next section.

 # New tools of the trade